-Indeed, the first formula holds by Grothendieck duality (the perfectness of $\omega_g$ guarantees that $g^!$ preserves bounded derived categories), and implies the second.
-The condition that $\omega_g$ exists as a perfect complex holds for instance if $g \colon X \to S$ is smooth, or if $X$ and $S$ are smooth over some common base; in fact, in either case $\omega_g$ is just a shift of a line bundle.
+Indeed, the first formula holds by Grothendieck duality.
+More precisely, \cite[Theorem~5.4]{neeman} applies because $S$ is separated and $g^!$ preserves arbitrary coproducts since $g_*$ sends perfect complexes to perfect complexes by our assumption.
+Moreover, since $\omega_g$ is the shift of a line bundle, $g^!$ preserves bounded derived categories.
+The formula for $g_!$ follows from the one for $g^!$.
+The condition that $\omega_g$ is the shift of a line bundle holds for instance if $g \colon X \to S$ is smooth, or, more generally, if $X$ and $S$ are smooth over some common base.

 \begin{Lem} Let $g \colon X \to S$ be a proper morphism of finite Tor-dimension between noetherian schemes.
 Let $E \in \Dperf(X)$ be a relative exceptional object.
 Then the functor is fully faithful, and admits a right adjoint given by